Veselun3007/QuickSort/README.md

 **Image 3 - Working diagram of Task class**
 --- ---

 The `Benchmark.NET` library was used for testing.
-A benchmark is a simple test that provides a set of quantified results that can help you determine whether to update your code increased, decreased, or had no effect on performance.
+A benchmark is a simple test that provides a set of quantified results that can help you determine whether your code update increased, decreased, or had no effect on performance.
 It is necessary to understand performance metrics of your application's methods to use them throughout the code optimization process.
 A reference test can have wide range or it may be a microtest that assesses small changes in source code.

 **Test result for 100,000 items**